cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 ---

 In the good old days, when there were no such things as Graphical User Interfaces a computer could only be used with a Shell command-line interface.
-This system was intensively refined and even today can still be used really efficinetly to accomplish some tasks.
+This system was intensively refined and even today can still be used really efficiently to accomplish some tasks.
 One of the major initial shells was the `Bourne-Shell` that uses the short abbreviation `sh`.
 It was used widely and at one point it received an update called `Bourne-Again Shell` - `bash`.
 Bash is the standard on many operating systems today.
 Although it is so popular there have been some other contestants which have even more features.
 One of them is `zsh` the `Z-Shell`.